RDAORG/RDAIngest.jl/docs/src/RDA Outlines.md

 | sites                   | The surveillance site whre the data collection (or death) occured             |

 ### 3. Data Collection (Protocols & Ethics)
-The data collection protocol and ethical approval are described in the following tables:
+The data collection protocol and ethical approval are described in the following tables: Through the table *the site protocols* many to many rleationship, with the **protocol_id** foreign key  linked to protocol table which has ethics_id (foreign key) to connect to ethics table  and also connect to protocol instruments which is further directed to instruments which will be described in the following section.

 | Table Name              | Description                                                                   |
 |:----------------------- | :---------------------------------------------------------------------------- |